beingbing/java-springboot/src/main/java/be/springboot/pp/springmvc/info.md

 ### Note:
 - While dealing with Object serialization and deserialization of web request is an important aspect of web framework.

+## flow of Spring
+- Servlet-container (Tomcat) listens to a webSocket and receives a request from kernel (OS)
+- which then is forward to spring-mvc
+- spring-mvc class which accepts the request from servlet-container is `DispatcherServlet`
+- `DispatcherServlet` is responsible for dispatching request to the correct controller via request-mapping routes.